vkakerbeck/tbp.monty/docs/overview/benchmark-experiments.md

 description: Performance of current implementation on our benchmark test suite.
 ---
 # General Notes
 These benchmark experiments are not common benchmarks from the AI field.
 There are a **set of experiments we have defined for ourselves to track our research progress**.
-The specifically evaluate capabilities that we have added or plan to add to Monty.
+They specifically evaluate capabilities that we have added or plan to add to Monty.

 You can find Monty experiment configs for all the following experiments in the [benchmarks](../../benchmarks/) folder.
 Note that the experiment parameters are not overly optimized for accuracy. **The parameters used here aim to strike a good balance between speed and accuracy** to allow our researchers to iterate quickly and evaluate algorithm changes regularly.
 If a particular use case requires higher accuracy or faster learning or inference, this can be achieved by adjusting learning module parameters.